 Pygmy Rabbit Facts

 - Most notably, the gorgeous Pygmy Rabbit represents the world’s smallest known species of rabbit.
 But its size its isn’t only interesting trait.
+That’s because the fascinating, and adorable, animal also represents one of only two species of rabbit native to its area that digs it own burrows.

 Pygmy Rabbit Physical Description